Seattle Police guild files 2nd unfair-labor complaint related to reforms

 SPOG’s first complaint, filed last summer, challenged an executive order issued by former Mayor Ed Murray directing the police department to begin equipping patrol officers with body cameras.
 It remains pending before the three-member commission, an independent state agency charged with resolving disputes involving the state’s approximately 350,000 public employees.

-The most recent complaint, filed last week, focuses on changes made to the officer disciplinary procedures at the core of groundbreaking accountability legislation passed by the Seattle City Council in May.
+The most recent complaint, filed this past week, focuses on changes made to the officer-disciplinary procedures at the core of groundbreaking accountability legislation passed by the Seattle City Council in May.

 Most Read Stories